BaseMax/Flutter-Chat-Messaging-App-Theme/README.md

 - How to use Google fonts?
 - Where is Flutter project config file?
 - How components and screens files works in flutter?
+- How detect Phone dark mode enabled or no?
+- How control theme style?
+- How share some config or global variable between all of components and screens?
+- etc...

+So do not be afraid to repeat something.

+Even if it sounds ridiculous, it helps you gain new experience and learn new things.
+And this is great.

 ### Acknowledgment